Karel San Juan

-Karel S. San Juan is a Filipino Jesuit priest who currently serves as the University President of Ateneo de Zamboanga University.
-He belongs to the Philippine Province of the Society of Jesus.
+Karel Santos San Juan, S.J. is a Filipino Jesuit priest who currently serves as the fifth president of Ateneo de Davao University.
+He assumed office on September 14, 2023 and succeeded Fr.
+Joel Tabora.
+Prior to this, he was president of Ateneo de Zamboanga University.

 Early life and education

-Karel San Juan was born in Marikina, Philippines on June 16, 1965.
-He graduated with a Bachelor of Science in Mathematics degree from Ateneo de Manila University in 1986.
-He earned his master's degree in Development Management from the Asian Institute of Management in Makati, in 1993.
-He finished his Doctorate in Leadership Studies at the Gonzaga University, in Spokane, Washington, USA, in 2007.
+San Juan was born in Marikina, Philippines on June 16, 1965.
+He graduated with a Bachelor of Science in Mathematics degree from Ateneo de Manila University in March 1986.
+He earned his master's degree in Development Management from the Asian Institute of Management in Makati in May 1993.
+He finished his Doctorate in Leadership Studies at the Gonzaga University, in Spokane, Washington, USA in May 2007.
+He also obtained a Bachelor in Sacred Theology degree from Ateneo de Manila University in March 2010.

 Early career

 San Juan started as an instructor and program officer for advocacy and social development offices in Ateneo de Manila University.
 He then expanded to being a consultant for strategic planning, development management, and organizational development for several government organizations in the Philippines including the Department of Environment and Natural Resources (1993 – 1994), Department of Trade and Industry (1993) and the Department of Agrarian Reform (1996 – 1997).
 In 1996, he taught management courses at the Asian Institute of Management.